One of the most unforgettable experiences your kids can have in the UAE is to go desert camping

 What to Pack

-We have a load of suggestions on how to get your car organised ready for camping – so many we’ll actually publish these in a separate post – stay tuned for this!
+We have a load of suggestions on how to get your car organised ready for camping – you can see our complete list of what to pack and how to prepare your car for desert camping here.

 - Having a good GPS or maps – Google maps is good but does have limitations when it comes to off the beaten path.
-We strongly recommend you pick up a UAE Off-Road guide by Explore, by far the most reliable source of information for off-roading in the region, includes 4WD and hiking tracks.
+We strongly recommend you pick up a UAE Off-Road Guide by Explorer Publishing, by far the most reliable source of information for off-roading in the region, includes 4WD and hiking tracks.

 - 4WD gear – including a shovel and tow ropes should you get stuck